ADET

-Asociación Deportiva El Tránsito, commonly known just as ADET, is a professional soccer club located in La Libertad.
+Asociación Deportiva El Tránsito, commonly known just as ADET, is a professional soccer club located in El Transito, San Miguel.

+History

+Demise

 ADET ownership had reportedly experienced thousands dollars in operating losses since 2000, according to players and the team presidents the club had gone two years without corporate sponsorships and the municipality of Libertad withdrew its support.
 In the final game of the season against FAS they played in front 146 supporters and lost almost 13,000 dollars.
 For the Clausura 2002, the club decided to sell its spot in the Salvadoran Premier Division to newly formed club San Salvador F.C.

+Merger years (2025-Present)

+In 2025, The club merged with Aruba to form ADET-Aruba and they played in the second division.